Heat Shrink Wrap Information

 The use and application of shrink wrap film can vary depending on the type of material used.
 Although different materials can require various forms of application, the basic requirements remain the same.
 The product being wrapped needs to be inserted into the shrink film, open ends to be sealed, and heat to be applied to the film.
 In some instances, opens ends do not require a seal.
 View some of the videos below to see how to use shrink wrap for packaging food, retail, and industrial products.

 Shrink Wrap Terms

-Angel Hair- Thin strands of shrink film on the edges next to the seal that can be caused by a variety of issues.
+Angel Hair- Thin strands of shrink film on the edges next to the seal can be caused by a variety of issues.

-Biaxially Oriented Shrink Film- The shrinking of film in two directions to produce molecule alignment enhancing physical properties.
+Biaxially Oriented Shrink Film- The shrinking of the film in two directions to produce molecule alignment enhancing physical properties.

 Ballooning- Trapped air in a shrink wrapped package causing the film to expand outward.

 Burn Holes- Small holes often close to seal seams due to excessive heat applied to the shrink film.